dunfermlinewest/dunfermlinewest.github.io/_pages/agm.md

 ---
 <div class='row'>
 <div class="col-lg-12 text-normal">
-**Welcome to the West Baptist 2020/21 Annual General Meeting.** Due to the current lockdown we will be hosting our AGM on Zoom and providing a video recording and minutes for those who are unable to use Zoom.
+**Welcome to the West Baptist 2020/21 Annual General Meeting.**

+Due to the current lockdown we will be hosting our AGM on Zoom and providing a video recording and minutes for those who are unable to use Zoom.
 Please read the details below for information on how to attend the meeting.

 ### Voting
 Members will be eligible to vote for up to a week after the AGM.
 Voting will be conducted via an online poll system or by contacting Irene directly on irene.gratton@dunfermlinewest.org.
+To place your vote please use the following link:

+<a href='https://www.menti.com/prajntxaka' class='btn btn-xl btn-primary mt-4'>Members only - vote now.</a>

 ### Join AGM Meeting